Herzallah15/Simplified-Wick-Contractions/README.md

-# ⭐ CORRELATORS IN TERMS OF SINGLE-HADRON OPERATORS ⭐
+# ⭐ SINGLE-HADRON OPERATORS ⭐

 All single-hadron operators are taken from spectroscopy.pdf: